A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 Solving eq.~(\ref{EQ:XpolEQs}) for the coefficients $c^{X}_1,~ c^{X}_2,~ c^{X}_3$, and subsequently inserting the solution back to the first line of eq.~(\ref{EQ:XpolEQs}), we obtain the following momentum basis representation for $\varepsilon_{X}$:

 where $\mathcal{N}^{-2}_{X} = -t s (s + t)$.
-Notice that, as will be made clear later, the overall Lorentz-invariant normalization factor $\mathcal{N}_{X}$ needs to be included only in the very last step of the computation of polarized loop amplitudes, for instance after UV renormalization and IR subtraction if an IR subtraction method is employed.
-Therefore, we never have to deal with $\mathcal{N}_{X}$, i.e., with a square root explicitly in the intermediate stages.
+Notice that one may choose to include the overall Lorentz-invariant normalization factor $\mathcal{N}_{X}$ in the very last step of the computation of polarized loop amplitudes, for instance after UV renormalization and IR subtraction if an IR subtraction method is employed.
+In this way, we never have to deal with $\mathcal{N}_{X}$, i.e.,~with a square root explicitly in the intermediate stages.
 If we choose to incorporate the overall normalization factors only at the level of squared amplitudes (or interferences), then square roots of kinematic invariants never appear.
 Furthermore, we can always by convenience define this overall normalization factor such that the coefficients exhibited in eq.~(\ref{EQ:XpolMBR}) are polynomials in the external kinematic invariants (rather than rational functions).
 This can be helpful as computer algebra systems are typically more efficient when dealing with polynomials only.

 Concerning the two final-state massless gauge bosons $g_3(p_3)$ and $g_4(p_4)$, whose momenta are also taken as reference momenta for each other, we can introduce a common linear polarization state vector $\varepsilon_{T}^{\mu}$ defined to be transverse to $p_3$ and $p_4$ but still lying within the X-O-Z plane, in analogy to $\varepsilon_{X}^{\mu}$.
 The definition of $\varepsilon_{T}^{\mu}$ then translates into the following set of equations: